About the Central Repository

 There are three Repositories:

-Receives, archives, maintains and dirstributes databases from studies.
+Receives, archives, maintains and distributes databases from studies.
 In addition the Data Repository analyzes stored data in response to inquiries, assists ongoing studies in preparing data for eventual archiving, coordinates cross-referencing between the three Repositories, and maintains the Central Repository website.
 The Contractor for the Data Repository is Information Management Services, Inc, Calverton, MD.
-A complete statement of work for this contract can be found here.

 The NIDDK Central Repository has four major components: